-I am currently recruiting graduate students.
+I am currently recruiting undergraduate students for summer research positions.
 Check out the JOIN US page!

 We study the causes, consequences, and maintenance of biological diversity.
 Our research integrates studies on (1) how interactions between species evolve , (2) what factors promote and constrain microevolutionary processes, especially natural selection, (3) how interactions structure multispecies communities, and (4) which mechanisms promote the long-term maintenance of biological diversity.
 Our work combines theoretical explorations of these themes with experimental, observational, and meta-analytical studies.
 Although we have used a variety of study systems, most of our empirical work is conducted using damselflies (an awesome predatory aquatic insect).